-More and more, contact centers need to analyse the sentiment of the interaction between the customer and the contact centre agents to get an indication of a customer’s potential future behaviour.
-This behaviour includes cancelling contracts, buying products or services, becoming a NPS-based promoter, etc. Measuring emotions in the right way therefore becomes very important.
-Our research and experience has shown that if you just relied on keywords as a measure for the emotion, it would be misleading.
+More and more, contact centers need to analyze the sentiment of the interaction between the customer and the contact center agents to get an indication of a customer’s potential future behavior.
+This behavior includes canceling contracts, buying products or services, becoming an NPS-based promoter, etc. Measuring emotions in the right way, therefore, becomes very important.
+Our research and experience have shown that if you just relied on keywords as a measure for the emotion, it would be misleading.

 What is True Emotion Analytics and how is it measured?
 Xdroid’s VoiceAnalytics uses machine learning and artificial intelligence to identify and measure true emotions.
 VoiceAnalytics analyses each speech block of a couple of seconds and assigns an emotion value to it whenever an emotion different from neutral is detected.
 VoiceAnalytics uses a Deep Neural Network to automatically extract feature sets for identifying emotions.
 The performance of each feature set is then carefully and thoroughly evaluated and yields a set of so-called “speech markers” that are used to qualify each speech block.
 When an emotion different from neutral is detected, the system puts the emotion into one of four possible categories (happy, disappointed, displeased, uncertain) and assigns a value to it.
 The larger the value the stronger the emotion.
 Thresholds can be defined to adapt to cultural differences in the way people express themselves.
 A weighted sum is taken over all the emotion values of every speech block of the conversation to yield a so-called overall Emotion Index (EI) for the complete call.
 The EI allows for a ranking of calls from e.g. a high to a low displeased emotion index, for comparing a call’s EI to the average value across all calls of the contact center and individual operator’s score to the group average, etc.

-Sentiment analysis typically uses the meaning of words, terms and expressions to determine the sentiment of an interaction and limits itself to qualifying interactions as
+Sentiment analysis typically uses the meaning of words, terms, and expressions to determine the sentiment of interaction and limits itself to qualifying interactions as

 Sentiment analysis of “No thanks, I wouldn’t like to sign up for that this service” might result in a negative sentiment result because of “wouldn’t like” while it might have been expressed with uncertainty.
 Identifying that uncertainty creates an opportunity to still try and turn the negative of not signing up into a positive by taking away the last bit of doubt through a follow-